mahshaban95/explore-knative/docs-tutorial/tut-walkthrough.md

 In this document, I will follow the officail Knative [tutorial](https://knative.dev/docs/getting-started/).\
 I will use this space to keep all the commands I use to act as a refernce.
 I will also add screenshot, key findings, etc.\
-Important files will be stored in the same folder, `Official Tutorial`.
+Important files will be stored in the same folder.

 ## [Installl Knative with quickstart](https://knative.dev/docs/getting-started/quickstart-install/)